brillout/goldpage/docs/csr-and-ssr-explained.template.md

   <img src="/docs/assets/screens/csr-html.png" style="max-width:100%;"/>
 </p>

-The content `Lorem ipsum dolor sit amet, ...` is rendered only to the DOM &mdash; the page's HTML doesn't contain the content.
+The content `Lorem ipsum dolor sit amet, ...` is rendered only to the DOM &mdash; the page's HTML doesn't contain it.

-But crawlers are based on HTTP and all they see are your pages' HTML.
+But crawlers are based on HTTP and all they see are the page's HTML.
 This means that `Lorem ipsum dolor sit amet, ...` is invisible to crawlers.